mfaytak/imgphon/README.md

-# image-pca
+# imgphon
-Python toolkit for feature extraction from, and dimensionality reduction of, video and ultrasound for data-driven articulatory phonetic analysis of lip and tongue shapes.
-Primarily built on `scikit-learn`, `opencv3`, and `dlib`.
+Python toolkit for articulatory **phon**etic analysis of **im**a**g**e data: lingual ultrasound and video of facial landmarks.
+Facial landmark detection is carried out using `dlib` on images preprocessed with `opencv3` and `ndimage`.
+(Ultrasound feature extraction TBA.)
+Dimensionality reduction is carried out using `scikit-learn`.

+Files in the `scripts` directory also carry out forced alignment and acoustic analysis routines from various stages of writing my dissertation; these and the ultrasound analysis routines they coincide with will eventually be converted to functions in a sensible namespace.

 # Getting started
 ### Installing dependencies
-`opencv3`, `ffmpeg`, and `dlib` are all required.
-The dependencies for `dlib` are large and rather complex.
-We have used the installation instructions for Unix-type systems at goo.gl/MH1SZT with some success.
+The following dependencies, among others, are required for facial feature extraction using the functions and classes in `imgphon/imgphon`: `opencv3`, `imutils`, and `dlib`.
+The dependencies for `dlib` are especially large and complex.
+We have used the installation instructions for dlib on Unix-type systems at goo.gl/MH1SZT with some success.
 The instructions provided at `davisking/dlib` may also help.

 ### Usage
-Coming soon
+*Coming soon*

 ### Demo
 A demonstration of lip shape extraction and dimensionality reduction can be found in lip-demo.ipynb.